-NUR 203 Nursing Survey II (1-0) 1 hr.
+NUR 203 Nursing Survey II (1-0)

 Surveys current issues and responsibilities in nursing.
-Content will include: current trends in nursing and the implications for the registered nurse; provisions of the nurse practice act in the State of Illinois and other states; the legal implications of licensure as a registered nurse; ethical responsibility; self-development through continuing education and participation in nursing organization; the responsibility of the nurse as an educated member of a community; and management principles.
+Content will include: current trends in nursing and the implications for the registered nurse; provisions of the Nurse Practice Act in the State of Illinois and other states; the legal implications of licensure as a registered nurse: ethical responsibility; self-development through continuing education and participation in nursing organization; the responsibility of a community; and management principles.
 Prerequisite: NUR 103.